fibbo/python_basics/README.md

 #### Excercise 9 ####

 Similarly exercise 9 also makes use of a class.
-This time the class is called student.
+This time the class is called `Student`.

 To read more about classes click [here](https://docs.python.org/3/tutorial/classes.html)